astronomer/astronomer-cosmos/docs/dbt/connections.rst

             jaffle_shop = DbtTaskGroup(
                 conn_id="postgres_default",
                 dbt_args={
-                    "db_name": "my_postgres_database", #optional, but overrides the value in the Airflow Connection "schema": "my_postgres_schema", #not optional, because default schema can't be specified in the Airflow Connection
+                    "db_name": "my_postgres_database",  # optional, but overrides the value in the Airflow Connection "schema": "my_postgres_schema",  # not optional, because default schema can't be specified in the Airflow Connection
-                }
+                },
             )

         **Implementation**